LegacyUpdate/LegacyUpdate/README.md

 > *If this website helped you to update your old PCs, please consider [leaving a tip](https://github.com/sponsors/kirb) to help me pay for the server costs.
 Thank you!*

 ## The ActiveX Control
-This repo hosts LegacyUpdateOCX, an ActiveX control used as a replica of the original one developed by Microsoft for the official Windows Update website.
+This repo hosts an ActiveX control used as a replica of the original one developed by Microsoft for the official Windows Update website.
 The original version of Legacy Update required using a proxy autoconfiguration file (.pac) and some additional configuration of IE security settings to intercept requests to the **update.microsoft.com** site, because the Microsoft Wuweb.dll control validates that it is being used on the official update.microsoft.com domain.
-With the custom LegacyUpdateOCX ActiveX control, proxying is no longer required, because we have full control over the validation logic.
+With the custom Legacy Update ActiveX control, proxying is no longer required, because we have full control over the validation logic.
 This also allows adding additional convenient features not possible with JavaScript alone.

 ### Building
 The project can be built on any version of Windows from XP to 11, though if you run a later OS you’ll ideally want to set up an XP VM for testing.